kyma-project/kyma/docs/compass/02-02-components.md

 Cockpit is a UI that calls Compass APIs.
 This component is interchangeable.

-## API-Gateway
+## Gateway

-API Gateway serves as the main gateway that proxies the tenant's incoming requests to the Director component.
-All communication, whether it comes from an application or other external components, flows through API-Gateway.
+Gateway proxies the tenant's incoming requests to the Director component.
+All communication, whether it comes from an application or other external components, flows through Gateway.

 ## Connector

-Connector establishes trust between applications, Runtimes, and Compass.
+Connector establishes trust between applications and Runtimes.
 Currently, only client certificates are supported.

 ## Director